gtech-mulearn/learningcircle/.github/ISSUE_TEMPLATE/page_request.md

 - Page Name :
 - Page Type(InterestGroup/Bootcamps):
+- Link To Data:
 - Expected Delivery Time:

 **What impact will this page bring to the current state** Describe briefly what impact this page can bring.

 **Additional context**
-Add any other context or screenshots about the feature request here.
+Add any other context about the page.